0xmashrafee/ReadyQueue-OS/README.md

 ## How to run it

-Don't worry — it is easier than it looks.
+It is easier than it looks.
 Just follow these steps one by one.

 ### Step 1 — Check if Python is installed